 Days: 3 / Difficulty: 1 of 5 (Easy)

 2 Night 3 Days Chitwan Tour Package Program Itinerary in detail: Day 1: Fly from Kathmandu to Bharatpur Airport Arrival Refreshment Briefing about our resort & its facilities.
-Lunch Village tour on Ox cart Dinner Enjoy our B3 Bar Stay overnight at Green Park Resort Day 2: Wake up Breakfast Elephant Back Safari Lunch Canoe ride Visit to the Elephant breeding...
+Lunch Village tour/sightseeing Dinner Stay overnight at Green Park Resort Day 2: Wake up Breakfast Elephant Back Safari Lunch Canoe ride Visit to the Elephant breeding center Tharu...

 from 700 USD /

 Days: 4 / Difficulty: 1 of 5 (Easy)

 Overview: The Trishuli River is the most easily accessible from Kathmandu, Pokhara and Royal Chitwan National Park by far a trip on this river can be made for a varied duration, depending upon the availability of time and interest.
 Scenic valleys and impressive gorges, exhilarating rapids and easier sections as well as the right amount of time all make it the perfect trip for first-time or...